 The Blue Mosque is named so because of the blue tiles adorning the inside.
 When we visited in 2021, the mosque was under construction, so be aware that it could still be depending on when you’re visiting.

-The Hagia Sophia is a must see during your 10 day trip to Turkey!
+The Hagia Sophia is a must see during your 10 day Turkey itinerary!

 Galata Tower